jimbertools/xdr/docs/yara.md

 ## Troubleshooting

 - **Linker or GCC Errors:**
   If you encounter errors related to undefined keywords from the Yara library, your Go environment might be misconfigured.
-Reinstall Go using the [Go installer](https://go.dev/dl/) for Windows, then repeat steps 10 to 14.
+Reinstall Go using the [Go installer](https://go.dev/dl/) for Windows.
+Make sure to build with the recommended build command for the first time.

 - **General Issues:**
   If other issues arise, ensure no conflicting entries exist in your system environment variables for Go, MinGW, or Yara.
 Uninstall any conflicting versions, then restart the installation process from the beginning.